productbrew/gcf-monorepo/README.md

 # Local development

-To run local function you need to use `dev` script for example:
+To run local function, you need to use `dev` script, for example:

 ```sh
 yarn workspace @productbrew/funny-world dev
 ```

-Then visit `http://localhost:8080/` to see the function response
+Then visit `http://localhost:8080/` to see the function response.

 # Deployment